bem-site/bem-method/articles/start-with-project-stub/start-with-project-stub.en.md

 HTML layout and CSS rules of each page depend on its BEMJSON description in a `pageName.bemjson.js` file called **BEMJSON declaration**.
 All blocks declared in a BEMJSON file are automatically stored in a `desktop.bundles` directory by bem-tools.
 Every page has its own directory and inside it you can find different files needed for a page to function.

-A BEMJSON declaration describes a page structure in BEM terms: blocks, elements and modifiers.
-A **BEMHTML template engine** processes a BEMJSON declaration to create HTML layout of a web page.
+A BEMJSON declaration describes a page structure in BEM terms: blocks, elements and modifiers. **BEMHTML template engine** processes BEMJSON declaration to create HTML layout of a web page.
+BEMJSON file describes the web page as a BEM tree that provides all dependencies for creation of technology bundles.

 Blocks are our building materials for each page.
 You can use the already created blocks from the libraries or create a new one by yourself.

-Every block can be implemented in the following technologies: `css`/`roo`, `js`, `bemhtml`, `deps.js`, `bemjson.js`.
+Every block can be implemented in the following technologies: `css`/`styl`, `js`, `bemhtml`, `deps.js`, `bemjson.js`.
 We will call them **block's implementation technology files**.

 Blocks' implementation sets are stored in one directory called **redefinition level**.